Shrimp Sauteed with Parsley and Garlic, Sugar Snaps, Carrots and Onions on the Side – Gluten-free

 The shrimp and garlic dish is excellent as is, and the sugar snap peas with carrots and onions is also wonderful as it is, so I’ll actually cook them as two separate dishes, with some rice for the third dish.
 We’ll combine them in each forkful if we want — well, I don’t usually take much rice, but Al does — and the flavors blend beautifully.
 Be sure to time the other dishes so that they finish just before the shrimp, so it doesn’t have to get tough while waiting.

-2 Tablespoons Peanut Oil, or olive oil, divided
+- 2 Tablespoons Peanut Oil, or olive oil, or other oil, divided

-Sugar Snap Peas, Carrots and Onions With Garlic, partially thawed
+- Sugar Snap Peas, Carrots and Onions With Garlic, frozen but partially thawed

 If making steamed rice, start first since it will take the longest.
 (Whatever side dish you choose, time it to finish just before the shrimp will be done.)